-It is a delicate point, because sometimes we do have confidence in regression coefficients, even with complicated hierarchical models with many parameters.
-For example, as discussed in Gelman and Carlin (2002) and Park, Gelman and Bafumi (2004), hierarchical regression combined with poststratification performs excellently at estimating state-level opinions from the national CBS/New York Times polls.
-So it is not just the number of parameters that is important, but rather some connection between the model and the quantities of interest, which is somehow more difficult to establish in the models whose results are shown in Table 1.
+It's a delicate point, because sometimes we do have confidence in regression coefficients, even with complicated hierarchical models with many parameters.
+For example, as discussed in Gelman and Carlin (2001) and Park, Gelman, and Bafumi (2004), hierarchical regression combined with poststratification performs excellently at estimating state-level opinions from the national CBS/New York Times polls.
+So it's not just the number of parameters that's important, but rather some connection between the model and the quantities of interest, which is somehow more difficult to establish in the models whose results are shown in Table 1.

 Putting it together using hierarchical models and poststratification.
-Our ideal procedure should be as easy to use as hierarchical modeling, with population information included using poststratification as in (1).
+Our ideal procedure should be as easy to use as hierarchical modeling, with population information included using poststratification as in (1.2).
 The procedure should feature a smooth transition from classical weighting so that when different estimation methods give different results, it is possible to understand this difference as a result of interactions in the model (as discussed by Graubard and Korn, 2002).

 How do we get there?
-One place to start is to focus on examples such as in Table 1 where different methods give different answers, and try to figure out which, if either, of the two estimates makes sense.
-A parallel approach is through simulation studies-for greater realism, these can often be constructed using subsamples of actual surveys-as well as theoretical studies of the bias and variance of poststratified estimates with moderate sample sizes.
-In addition, a full hierarchical modeling approach should be able to handle cluster sampling (which we have not considered in this article) simply as another grouping factor.

-We would like a general modeling procedure that gives believable estimates for time trends and as a byproduct produces a good set of weights that can be used for simple estimands.
+One place to start is to focus on examples such as in Table 1 where different methods give different answers, and try to figure out which, if either, of the two estimates make sense.
+Our goal is to come up with a general modeling procedure which gives believable estimates for time trends and as a byproduct produces a good set of weights that can be used for simple estimands.
 Given the difficulties with current methods for weighting and modeling, we believe this approach is of both practical and theoretical interest.